cfw-guide/ios.cfw.guide/_pages/en_US/resigning-apps.md

 Semi-untethered jailbreaks require the use of a sideloaded app to jailbreak.
 Apps sideloaded with a regular AppleID will expire after 7 days.
 After that period, you will no longer be able to open that app to re-jailbreak.

+## Resign With A Mac (AltDeploy)

+AltDeploy has not been optimized for newer versions of macOS.
+You may experience incompatibility issues.
+{:.notice--info}

+1. Download and Install the latest version of [AltDeploy](https://github.com/pixelomer/AltDeploy/releases)
+1. Connect your iOS Device to  your Mac via USB
+1. Choose the IPA file you want to sideload
+  - Follow all onscreen prompts
+1. Open Settings and navigate to `General` -> `Device Management` and verify the app you sideloaded

 ## Resign With Computer (AltStore/AltServer)

+AltServer is only compatible with iOS 12.2 and newer.
+{:.notice--info}

 1. Download the latest versions [AltServer](http://altstore.io/), [iTunes](https://www.apple.com/itunes/download/win32) if on Windows, and [iCloud](https://secure-appldnld.apple.com/windows/061-91601-20200323-974a39d0-41fc-4761-b571-318b7d9205ed/iCloudSetup.exe) if on Windows
 1. Install AltServer for your respective operating system